aragon/foundry-env/README.md

 # .env is imported by base.mk
 include lib/foundry-env/base.mk

-# The (contract) name of your deployment script
+# The contract name of your deployment script (default)
-DEPLOYMENT_SCRIPT := DeployTokenVoting
+DEPLOYMENT_SCRIPT ?= DeployTokenVoting
 ```

 Create an `.env` file with the following secrets: